Diversity Matters Seed Grant Program

 2020-2022 Diversity Matters Seed Grants

-Introduction: The Office for Diversity announces a call for proposals for Diversity Matters Seed Grants for 2020-2022.
-The Diversity Matters Seed Grant program supports research projects designed to make a positive impact on Texas A&M University’s Diversity Plan goals of accountability, campus climate, and equity.
+Introduction: The Diversity Matters Seed Grant program supports research projects designed to make a positive impact on Texas A&M University’s Diversity Plan goals of accountability, campus climate, and equity.
 Applicants are strongly encouraged to discuss proposal topics with their relevant Diversity Operations Committee representative(s) prior to submission.

 Award Eligibility: Texas A&M University students, faculty, staff, as well as previous recipients of Diversity Matters Seed grants, are eligible to submit proposals.